-Three emails came in this week asking if you would share your testimony of coming to Christ and your earliest memories of being a Christian.
+Three emails came in this week asking you to share your testimony of coming to Christ and your earliest memories of being a Christian.

-And that is true.
 That is absolutely true.
 I was raised from the dead when I was six.
-God almighty took out the heart of stone and put in a heart of flesh.
+God Almighty took out my heart of stone and put in a heart of flesh.
 He opened my eyes to see the light of the gospel.
-I was blind and he let me see even a six year old the mansion of his truth.
+I was blind and he let even a six-year-old see the mansion of his truth.
 I received the gift of faith.
 It was a pure miracle, a pure gift.
 Repentance was given to me by a sovereign act of God.
-So that is my first rea-son for saying I am blown away.
+That is my first reason for saying that I am blown away.
 I am blown away by something I don’t remember, because the Bible tells me what happened to me.
-And that is way more reliable than if I could remember it.
+That is way more reliable than if I could remember it.

-And here is the other reason.
-I am blown away by my conversion that I don’t remember because of the unbelievable sinfulness of John Piper that I have watched for 61 years.
-I watched me for a long time and I have hated the remaining corruption in me for a long time.
-There is a lot in me I do not like and what I see in it, the more mature I become is how tendentious it is, how prone it is to wander.
-And I know beyond the shadow of a doubt that if there were not sovereign grace at the beginning and sover-eign grace at every moment along the way, what I see of my sin since my conversion is enough to damn me totally.
-And therefore I am amazed.
 I don’t have to remember a horrible life of sinning before I was saved in order to tremble at my sin.
-And so anybody who feels like they wish they, you know, had gone some awful way and then been plucked out of that awfulness and have a nice story to tell.
-I just don't think they are looking at the mirror very carefully.
-There is enough corruption in us to make us tremble and to make us feel how incalculably horrible sin is and how precious grace is and to be blown away that God broke into our life and created this hatred for sin and created this longing for righteousness and created our reliance on God.
+If anybody wishes they had gone some awful way and then been plucked out of that awfulness and had a nice story to tell, I just don't think they are looking at the mirror very carefully.
+There is enough corruption in us to make us tremble and to make us feel how incalculably horrible sin is.
+There is enough to show us how precious grace is.
+There is enough to blow us away that God broke into our life and created this hatred for sin and this longing for righteousness and our reliance on God.

-So my story is one that I can’t remember and I hope it encourages many.
+My story is one that I can’t remember, and I hope it encourages many.